Learn how to play...by playing!

 Now it's YOUR turn!

 Congratulations!
 You've graduated Film School - these are all the main concepts and mechanisms in Roll Camera!
 You can now choose to either continue playing this game, or reset and start a new one.
-If you want to continue and are playing with more than 2 players, the other players may now each take a player board (and corresponding Player Aid card) and draw 3 Idea cards to their hand.
-Whomever is sitting to the left of the Producer player takes the dials and dice and goes next.
+(NOTE: if continuing in a solo game, remove one of the player boards and its Player Aid card from the game and continue playing with the remaining role.)

 The game ends as soon as you’ve shot five Scenes.
 When that happens, finish the turn (including any Problem effects that trigger "at the end of this turn"), but don't advance the Schedule after the last turn.
 Then, refer to the Script cards to tally up your end game Quality bonuses or penalties.

 You win if after that the Quality marker is outside the middle red zone (either "Not Bad" or above, or "So Bad It's Great" at the bottom); you lose if the Quality marker is inside that red zone at the game's end.
-In addition, if at ANY time during the game the Schedule OR Budget markers reach the end of their tracks (noted by “SHUT DOWN PRODUCTION!!” on the dials), you lose immediately.
+In addition, if at ANY time during the game the Budget OR Schedule dials reach the end of their tracks (noted by “SHUT DOWN PRODUCTION!!”), you lose immediately.

 Good luck!

 You win if after that the Quality marker is outside the middle red zone (either "Not Bad" or above, or "So Bad It's Great" at the bottom); you lose if the Quality marker is inside that red zone at the game's end.
-In addition, if at ANY time during the game the Schedule OR Budget markers reach the end of their tracks (noted by “SHUT DOWN PRODUCTION!!” on the dials), you lose immediately.
+In addition, if at ANY time during the game the Budget OR Schedule dials reach the end of their tracks (noted by “SHUT DOWN PRODUCTION!!”), you lose immediately.

 Good luck!